 Ways to Perceive Objects by Michael Maso Ellis

 The following list comes from an Australian artist Michael Maso Ellis.² A few additional terms/commentary were also added.
-I also add that a prop can also be perceived as a part of the body (especially if isn’t yours).
+I also add that a prop can also be perceived as a part of the body (especially if it isn’t yours).

 This first list set involves simply noticing and is more passive.